arielmachado-uy/ultra-web-challenge/README.md

 <br>

 Script `yarn cy:open`
-- When running this script the Cypress Runner will be opened and user can utilize it to execute the test case
+- When running this script the Cypress Runner will be opened and the tester can utilize it to execute the test case
 - When using the runner, the user can navigate back in time and review previous steps and responses
 - The user can see the execution of the test inside the runner
 - No videos, nor screenshots are stored during this execution